NCAA tournament bubble watch: Who can still miss the NCAA tournament?

 IN: Oregon, Colorado, Arizona, USC, Arizona State

-UCLA (NET: 76, NBC: 11): The Bruins are going to head into the Pac-12 tournament in something of a weird spot after losing at USC (42) at the buzzer on Saturday evening.
+UCLA (NET: 76, NBC: 11): The Bruins are going to head into the Pac-12 tournament in something of a weird spot after losing at USC (43) at the buzzer on Saturday evening.
 The Bruins are now sitting at 18-12 on the season with a 12-6 record in the Pac-12 after a rough non-conference season.
-They have a brutal Quad 4 loss to Cal St. Fullerton (260) and a Quad 3 loss to Hofstra (124), but they also have three Quad 1 wins, including a sweep of Arizona (10) and Colorado (23), and a 9-10 record against the top two Quads.
+They have a brutal Quad 4 loss to Cal St. Fullerton (262) and a Quad 3 loss to Hofstra (118), but they also have six Quad 1 wins, including a sweep of Arizona (10) and Colorado (23), and a 9-10 record against the top two Quads.
 They should be in a good spot, but they are going to be one of the teams that will enter next week needing to win a game or two if they really want to feel good about their at-large chances.
+They’ll get the winner of Stanford and Cal in the quarterfinals.

-STANFORD (NET: 27, NBC: Play-in game): The Cardinal missed on a massive opportunity to land a marquee win at Oregon (16) on Saturday, meaning they are heading into the Pac-12 tournament needing to add something to their resume.
+STANFORD (NET: 30, NBC: Play-in game): The Cardinal missed on a massive opportunity to land a marquee win at Oregon (12) on Saturday, meaning they are heading into the Pac-12 tournament needing to add something to their resume.
 They are now 4-7 against Quad 1 opponents, 7-10 against the top two Quads.
-They also have a Quad 3 loss — at Cal (136) — to their name.
-It could be worse for Stanford, but I do believe they need to win at least one, and maybe two, games in Las Vegas to avoid ending up on the wrong side of the bubble.
+They also have a Quad 3 loss — at Cal (148) — to their name.
+It could be worse for Stanford, but I do believe they need to win at least one, and probably two, games in Las Vegas to avoid ending up on the wrong side of the bubble.

 SEC BUBBLE WATCH

-FLORIDA (NET: 28, NBC: 10): The Gators are doing everything they can to play themselves out of the NCAA tournament.
-They blew an 18-point second half lead to Kentucky (21) on Saturday despite the fact that Ashton Hagans didn’t play, Immanuel Quickley fouled out and Tyrese Maxey shot like he was shaving points.
-And frankly, if the Gators lose in the first round of the SEC tournament, I’m not sure they are a lock to dance.
-They are 19-12 overall right now.
-They have three Quad 2 losses and just a 3-9 record against Quad 1 opponents.
-They have not beating a top 30 opponent this season and their best wins came before the New Year.

-ARKANSAS (NET: 41, NBC: Off the bubble): The Razorbacks finish the season with a 19-12 record and a 7-11 mark in the SEC.
-They have three Quad 1 wins, and while they don’t have another Quad 3 or 4 losses, they do have seven Quad 2 losses.
-With just a 7-12 mark against the top two Quads, I can’t see Arkansas getting into the tournament without a pretty significant run in the SEC tournament.
+ARKANSAS (NET: 47, NBC: Off the bubble): The Razorbacks finish the season with a 19-12 record and a 7-11 mark in the SEC.
+They have four Quad 1 wins, and while they don’t have another Quad 3 or 4 losses, they do have six Quad 2 losses.
+With just a 6-12 mark against the top two Quads, I can’t see Arkansas getting into the tournament without a pretty significant run in the SEC tournament.

 BUBBLE WATCH FOR EVERYONE ELSE